Steps of the eviction process in Maryland:

 It is important for a landlord to always maintain a copy of the signed and serve

 In Maryland, if a tenant commits a minor violation of the terms of their lease or legal responsibilities as a tenant, the landlord can serve them a 30-Day Notice to Quit.
 This eviction notice gives the tenant 30 calendar days to move out without the chance to fix the issue.

 Additionally, for a tenant with no lease or a month-to-month lease in Maryland, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
 This eviction notice allows the tenant 30 calendar days to move out.

 For tenants that don’t pay monthly, the amount of notice differs:

 These notice periods don’t apply to the city of Baltimore or to Montgomery County.

-- Giving a copy to the tenant in person
+- Serving a copy to the tenant in person; or

-- Posting a copy in a conspicuous place on the rental property AND mailing a copy via first class mail
+- Posting a copy in a conspicuous place on the rental property AND mailing a copy via first class mail.

 Giving a copy to the tenant is not a requirement unless the landlord is also requesting a monetary judgment against the tenant, such as a past-due rent amount or the amount of costs to repair the rental unit.

 A few days, depending on the service method used.